Airds History, Family Crest & Coats of Arms

 The surname Airds was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire.
 There are two possible origins of the surname: from Aird near Hurlford, Ayrshire; or from Aird, a village, in the parish of Inch, county of Wigton.
 As mentioned above, the latter village had only 18 inhabitants in a reference dated 1846, one must agree with Black that the family likely came from the village near Hurlford.
 "The Airds of Holl and the Airds of Nether Catrine in Ayrshire were ranked as old families."

-Important Dates for the Airds family
+Early History of the Airds family

 This web page shows only a small excerpt of our Airds research.
 Another 188 words (13 lines of text) covering the years 1526, 1687, 1696, 1697, 1833, 1911 and 1902 are included under the topic Early Airds History in all our PDF Extended History products and printed products wherever possible.